pathunstrom/makinggames/pytennessee-2019/13-experiment.md

 And as you become more familiar with your favored tools, you can even start identifying ways to improve the tools you use.
-I've submitted a few bugs to Pygame over the years where the API didn't work.
+I've submitted a few bugs to Pygame over the years where the API didn't work they claimed it did.